 State University of New York at Albany, Bachelor of Arts, major in Psychology

-Dr. Ma has extensive experience teaching a wide variety of introductory and advanced psychology courses including Introduction to Psychology, Human Growth & Development, Child and Adolescent Development, Statistics in Psychology, Research Methods, Health Psychology, Contemporary Views of Psychology, and The Psychology of Immigration.
-Her newest course, The Psychology of Immigration takes a critical look at the stresses unique to immigrants living in the United States.
-In this course, we examine what does it mean to be American, residential schools, the Model Minority, the plight of migrant workers, intergenerational trauma, the relationship of food and immigration, citizenship, negotiating a sense of belonging, xenophobia, and the Black Lives Matter movement.
+Dr. Ma has extensive experience teaching a wide variety of introductory and advanced psychology courses, including Introduction to Psychology, Human Growth & Development, Child and Adolescent Development, Statistics in Psychology, Research Methods, Health Psychology, Contemporary Views of Psychology, and The Psychology of Immigration.
+Her latest course, The Psychology of Immigration (PSY 4100), critically examines the stresses unique to immigrants living in the United States.
+In this course, we explore what it means to be American, residential schools, the Model Minority, the plight of migrant workers, intergenerational trauma, the relationship of food and immigration, citizenship, negotiating a sense of belonging, xenophobia, and the Black Lives Matter movement.

 Selected Publications and/or Other Resources